 P13.
 Society benefits from the agricultural industry’s positive contribution

-C30.
-Indigenous culture is recognised, respected, valued and actively supported
+C32.
+Indigenous cultures and knowledges are recognised, respected, valued and actively supported

 Economic Resilience Categories, Principles and Criteria